Learn the process of animation production to create a successful video

 The finish is almost here!
 Creation and final delivery!

-2. Our sound designer adds his cherry on the cake, sound effects, which complete and highlights your piece of art.
+- Choosing the right sounds and music is vital in making the animation more engaging.
+Once we’ve made all the necessary adjustments, we send out the mp4 file for the sound design.
+Our sound designer adds his cherry on the cake, sound effects, which complete and highlight your piece of art.

-3. After the sound design, we give the full version of the video in Full HD, as well as other formats on request from the client.
+- After the sound design, we share with you the full version of the video in Full HD, as well as other formats on request from the client.

-4. Any changes that the client wants to make at this stage are quite possible but will incur additional costs and delay of the entire project.
+- Any changes that the client wants to make at this stage are quite possible but will incur additional costs and delay the entire project.

-5. The rendering and sending to the client may take some time.
+- The rendering process and sign-off to the client may take some time.
 It depends on the size and nature of the files, so we always inform our customers about it.

 To sum it up

-• We hope that this guide to the animation production process will help you in your work as well.
+We hope that this guide to the animation production process was helpful and can assist you in your work as well.